Applib-OpenHarmony/NavigationDrawer/README.md

 # Navigation Drawer

-This library provides a navigation drawer in material design implemented using extended typescript
+This library provides a navigation drawer in material design implemented using extended typescript.

 ## Download & Install